branko623/LEDSerialExpander/README.md

 <li>
 <b> uart: </b>
 default: "/dev/ttyS0"
 This controls the uart tx port.
-Raspberry pi 3, 4, and zero W all use the default above.
+Raspberry pi 3, 4, and zero W will by default use "/dev/ttyS0".
 Others might use "/dev/ttyAMA0".
 </li>

 <li>